danilito19/pySwirl/README.rst

 ### [http://swirlstats.com](http://swirlstats.com)
  -->

-Modeleted after [swirl](https://github.com/swirldev/swirl), pySwirl is a Python 2.7 package to learn Python and statistics in the command-line.
+Modeled after [swirl](https://github.com/swirldev/swirl), pySwirl is a Python 2.7 package to learn Python and statistics in the command-line.

 ## Goals